chrisparana/TeamDynamix-Slackbot001-U/README.md

 **Set up a database**

 Create a MySQL database.
 Make sure it supports `utf8mb4`.
-When running the migration, and you receive an `SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 767 bytes` error, uncomment the `Schema::defaultStringLength(191);` line in `/app/Providers/AppServiceProvider.php`.
+When running the migration, if you receive an `SQLSTATE[42000]: Syntax error or access violation: 1071 Specified key was too long; max key length is 767 bytes` error, uncomment the `Schema::defaultStringLength(191);` line in `/app/Providers/AppServiceProvider.php`.

 **Set up .env**

-Use vi or your favorite editor, create an `.env` file from the `.env.example` file.
+Using vi or your favorite text editor, create an `.env` file from the `.env.example` file.

 1. Enter in appropriate settings for database